-When a (cost) game is balanced, we usually focus on the core when looking for fair cost allocations.
+When a (cost) game has a non-empty core, we usually focus on the core when looking for fair cost allocations.
 Some single-valued solutions that lie in the core, for mcst games and hence also for information graph games, are studied in Bird (1976) and Granot and Huberman (1981).

 Core allocations are undominated by any other allocation.
 However, we claim that, in information graph games, some out-of-core allocations should not be disregarded since they may well represent an acceptable standard of behavior.
-Take, for instance, an information graph situation with three agents, where two of them have the information and the third one is connected to both of them.
-The associated coalitional game has only one core allocation in which each agent pays zero.
-However, the uninformed agent needs the cooperation of at least one of the informed agents to obtain the information at zero cost.
-Hence any of these two agents could require the uninformed agent a side-payment $0 < \delta \leq 1$ for the information.
-These allocations2 do not belong to the core and are not dominated by the unique core allocation.
+Take, for instance, an information graph situation with three agents, where two of them are connected to the source and the third one is connected to the first two.
+The associated information graph game has only one core allocation in which each agent pays zero.
+However, the agent not connected to the source needs the cooperation of at least one of the other agents to obtain the information at zero cost.
+Hence any of these two agents could require the uninformed agent to pay a side-payment $0 < \delta \le 1$ for the information.
+Assuming the agents connected to the source are 1 and 2 these allocations, $(\delta, 0, -\delta)$ or $(0, \delta, -\delta)$, do not belong to the core and are not dominated by the unique core allocation.